kadumedim/deno-hono/README.md

 - **Route Grouping**: Cleanly organize routes in separate modules.
 - **Health Check**: A simple endpoint to monitor the uptime of the service.

+Logging wasn't included sinde it is [currently marked as UNSTABLE](https://jsr.io/@std/log), add your own or use the one linked at your own risk.

 ## Project Structure
 ```plaintext
 .vscode/